mafiu84/milestone-project-2-boats/README.md

 Stream Two Project: Interactive Frontend Development - Code Institute

-Interactive website showing locations and short description of boat marinas in North West of England with possibility to book bus to any of them via contact form.
+Interactive website showing locations and short description of best places of interests for fans of boats and everything what's related to them in Merseyside, North West of England with possibility to book a bus with guide to any of them via contact form.

 ## DEMO